Arizona Department of Environmental Quality

 • "Hazardous" AQI values over 300 trigger health warnings of emergency conditions.
 The entire population is more likely to be affected.

-For more information, visit: http://www.airnow.gov
+For more information, visit: https://www.airnow.gov